djohnst914/Passive_Investing/README.md

 3. Confirm that the installation succeeded by running the following command:

         conda list voila
-If Voilà successfully installed, voila and its version number will display in your terminal window, as the following image shows:
+If Voilà successfully installed, voilà and its version number will display in your terminal window, as the following image shows:

 <img width="520" alt="Screenshot 2023-04-29 at 4 30 00 PM" src="https://user-images.githubusercontent.com/123714457/235328187-4bda82d6-d786-44f4-b781-d9e7e0da9adb.png">